Iceberg REST Gateway (Floecat)¶

 │ ├── api/ # Request/response DTOs & serializers

-│ ├── common/ # Cross-cutting helpers (context factory, filters, error mappers, metadata utils)
+│ ├── common/ # Cross-cutting helpers (filters, error mappers, metadata utils)

 │ ├── resources/ # JAX-RS controllers (config, namespace, table, view, system)